 - Brush an 8x8-inch baking pan with 1 Tablespoon melted butter and set aside.

 - Turn the dough onto a smooth work surface and divide into 9 equal-sized pieces.
-This doesn't have to be exact, but if you do want perfectly identical rolls, weigh the dough and divide that number by 9 to determine how much the dough for each roll should weigh.
+This doesn't have to be exact, but if you want perfectly identical rolls, weigh the dough and divide that number by 9 to determine how much the dough for each roll should weigh.
 Roll each piece of dough into a ball in the palm of your hand, then place the rolls into the prepared baking pan.
 Repeat until you have 9 rolls.

 - Cover the baking pan with plastic wrap and let the rolls rise for 60 minutes, until puffed and doubled in size.
+They should be touching in the pan.

 - Preheat the oven to 375℉.
 Brush the rolls with 1 Tablespoon melted butter.
 Bake for 20-25 minutes until golden brown.